North East India Self Drive Tour (17D/16N)

 Kohima is the state capital and the largest inhabited area of Nagaland.
 It is the land of the Angami tribe and was named after the wild Kewhi flower which grows in the mountains.
 Kohima is located at an altitude of 1500m and offers a beautiful view of the lofty Japfu Peak and the surrounding Naga Hills.
 The quaint town has become a popular travel destination in recent years as it hosts thousands of visitors every year during the colorful Hornbill Festival organized by the tourism department in the first week of December.

 Meghalaya is often referred to as the Abode of Clouds and is a crown jewel of the North-Eastern states of India.
 The ever-growing tourist hotspot can wow you with its stunning waterfalls, pleasant climate, gorgeous valleys, lakes, caves, and lively culture.
 However, the focal point of tourism seems to be the numerous, scenic waterfalls scattered all over the hill region, and these attract thousands of people to the heavenly state each day.
-And we get to cover a lot of these during our North East India tour.
+And we get to cover a lot of these during our North East India self drive tour.

 Manipur is often referred to as the Crown Jewel of India, with its exotic landscapes, graceful traditions, beautiful people, and a bounty of unspoiled nature.
 It’s a place to mysteries, unexplored cultures, delectable cuisines, and geographical variety and is home to interesting tribes such as the Nagas and Kukis.
 Sadly, not much is known about this Indian state apart from the Manipur capital of Imphal.
-So, here’s our list of 10 off the grid places to visit in Manipur!
+So, here’s our list of 10 off-the-grid places to visit in Manipur!

 Total kilometers for this adventure ~ 2,500

 Road Conditions – Mix of tarmac, dirt roads, broken tarmac, snow, & black ice

 Refund & Cancellation process for the North East India Self Drive Tour